How to Plan a Crochet Ripple and Chevron Blanket

 Why does my ripple blanket keep getting wider?

 Your stitch count is increasing, almost certainly because you are adding extra stitches somewhere in each row.
 The most common cause is working into the first stitch after the turning chain when the turning chain already counts as a stitch.
-Count every stitch and compare to your foundation chain count.
+Count every stitch in the next row and compare to your foundation chain count.
+They must match exactly.

 How many colors should I use for a ripple blanket?

-Two to six colors is the most manageable range.
+There is no wrong answer, but two to six colors is the most manageable range.
 Two colors create bold, graphic stripes.
-Three to four offer variety.
-Five to six work well for rainbow or gradient effects.
-Beyond six, yarn management becomes cumbersome.
+Three to four colors offer variety without overwhelming the pattern.
+Five to six colors work well for rainbow or gradient effects.
+Beyond six colors, yarn management becomes cumbersome and the cost adds up quickly.

 What is the best yarn weight for a ripple blanket?

-Worsted (4) weight is the most popular choice because it works up quickly and is widely available.
-DK (3) weight produces a lighter, more drapey blanket.
+Worsted (4) weight is the most popular choice for ripple blankets because it works up quickly, is widely available in many colors, and creates a fabric with good drape and warmth.
+DK (3) weight produces a lighter, more drapey blanket suitable for warmer climates or baby blankets.
 Bulky (5) weight makes a thick, cozy afghan but uses significantly more yardage.

 How do I calculate the foundation chain for a ripple blanket?

-Determine your pattern's stitch multiple.
-Make a gauge swatch.
-Multiply your desired width by your stitch gauge.
-Divide by the stitch multiple and round to the nearest whole number.
-Multiply back by the multiple and add the extra stitches.
+First, determine your pattern's stitch multiple, such as 12+3 or 14+3.
+Make a gauge swatch to find your stitches per inch.
+Multiply your desired width in inches by your stitch gauge to get a target stitch count.
+Divide that number by the stitch multiple and round to the nearest whole number.
+Multiply that back by the multiple and add the extra stitches.
+That is your foundation chain count.

 Conclusion